muzykaVP/movie-house/README.md

 # 🎥MOVIE HOUSE🎥
 A RESTful cinema project, where you can search movies and their sessions, add movie tickets to a shopping cart and purchase them later as a user.
-As admin you can manage data records located in a remote database.
+As admin, you can manage data records located in a remote database.

 ## ✨Features✨
 * Register as a user